 - Might be difficult to assemble

 Naspaluro’s exercise equipment under $500 is a steal for anyone looking to get some serious muscle gains at home.
-Equipped with resistance bands that target your upper body, the structure is made of sturdy and thick steel pipes, supporting up to 500 pounds of weight.
+Equipped with resistance bands that target your upper body, the structure is made of sturdy and thick steel pipes, supporting up to 500 pounds for the best weight-lifting experience.
 The convertible bench/backseat is padded with a high-density cushion and covered with soft leather for comfort.
 Also sweat-proof, it can be adjusted to 7 levels according to your preference.
+The reviewers have shared their hands-on experiences and stated that they are impressed with its stable and comfortable bench design along with its easy installation process.

 - 7 adjustment levels